 Jubilo Iwata Supports Club

-If you plan to watch more than many, or buy several, joining the fan club may be worthwhile.
-It costs 5,000 JPY to for a 1 year membership and you get between 250 JPY and 700 JPY off every ticket purchased.
-The card can also be used to track how often you go to games to win awards.
+If you plan to watch many games, or buy a lot of merchandise, joining the fan club may be worthwhile.
+It costs 4,000 JPY to for a 1 year membership, plus 1,000 JPY joining fee.
+You get between 250 JPY and 700 JPY off every ticket purchased.
+Members also get around a 10% discount on all merchandise purchased online at their official store.
+The card is also used to track how often you go to games to win awards.

 - Jubilo Iwata Supporters Club Page (Japanese Only)